 - What would an ENVS degree prepare me for after graduation?

 Make sure to study our ENVS major/minor page carefully as you plan your first year at Lewis & Clark College.
 Do plan to take ENVS 160 (Introduction to Environmental Studies) either fall or spring of your first year.
-Academic Advising will have other recommendations too for your first year.
+The College Advising Center will have other recommendations too for your first year.
 Here are additional recommendations for first-year students interested in ENVS.

 If you are worrying more about post-graduation, i.e., what you can potentially do with an ENVS major, do have a look at our Life After ENVS page.